 The project moves from a testing phase to a fully operational blockchain.

-Tokens or coins from the testnet may be swapped or replaced by real tokens on the mainnet.
+Tokens or coins from the Testnet will be swapped by real tokens on the mainnet.